 For more information please send us an email: admin@bellaacapella.pt

-“The only criteria for joining is that you must be able to sing reasonably in tune.
-Music is all in English, which is the language used in rehearsals.
-Although it’s helpful, you don’t have to be able to read music as we have a range of materials for all of our songs, with the individual parts in them.”
-Rob Does, MD
+The main criteria for joining are being able to sing reasonably in tune.
+Music and all rehearsals are in English so we require a fair knowledge of English.
+Although it is of course helpful, you don’t have to be able to read music as we have a range of learning tracks for all of our songs, with the individual parts in them.Rob Does, Musical Director

 The Four Voices:

-Due to its male origins, the voice parts are traditionally named after men: The ‘Tenor’ is the highest voice and harmonizes above the melody.
-The ‘Lead’ part sings the melody line.
-The ‘Baritone’ part sings the next lowest part and completes the chord, usually below the lead.
-The ‘Bass’ part is the lowest and supports the chord.
+Due to its male origins, the voice parts are traditionally named after men: The Tenor is the highest voice and harmonizes above the melody.
+The Lead part sings the melody line.
+The Baritone part sings the next lowest part and completes the chord, usually below the lead.
+The Bass part is the lowest and supports the chord.
 Each of the four parts has its own role.